clackner2007/double-yolks/README.md

 `peak_filter.py` creates two files, the first is a list of galaxies call gal_list.
 This looks almost like the input list, but includes a column `N_PEAKS` which is the number of peaks found for that image.
 The second file is peak_list which has one line for each measured peak including the parameters (size, position, flux, etc.).
 At this point, there are a lot of junk peaks which have to be removed.

 ####clean_peaks.py
 `peak_filter.py` is agnostic about what types of peaks it keeps and it lets through a lot of junk. `clean_peaks.py` filters out a lot of the junk.
-This piece of code has 2 configuration files.
+Because the cleaning is separate from the detecting, it can be run many times with different configuration parameters on the same set of input data from `peak_filter.py`.
+This code has 2 configuration files.
 One, `configParams.py` is more global and used by the mock image tests as well.
 The other, `clean_config.ini` only applies to clean_peaks.py.
 These will have to be modified depending on your data.

-To run: `clean_peaks.py input_list_file gal_list peak_list [options]`.
+To run: `clean_peaks.py input_list_file gal_list peak_list param_file [options]`.
 The arguments/options are:
 ```
 inputfile: input file table, as used in peak_filter.py
 gal_list: galaxy listing from peak_filter ( called gal_list)